 The Chilean and Bolivian Border Committee gathered in late-July 2017 for the first time since 2011 in a critical step toward reducing tension

-Before diving into the latest incidents on the border, it might be useful to bring background the poor bilateral relationship of Chile and Bolivia.
+Before diving IGNORE INTO the latest incidents on the border, it might be useful to bring background the poor bilateral relationship of Chile and Bolivia.
 The neighboring countries have not had full diplomatic relations since 1978 and disputes concerning territory date all the way back to the days of the Spanish Empire.
 Perhaps the deepest source of animosity links directly to the War of the Pacific.

 Having signed the Treaty of Ancón to end the war in 1883, Bolivia relinquished a total of 46,000 square miles of territory to Chile, including 240 miles of coastline.
 From that day forward Bolivia became a landlocked country and its citizens have watched Chile gain economic wealth from the copper riches of its former land.
 Considering the deep-rooted conflict and lack of diplomacy, coupled with a recent flare up involving the detention of one another’s other law enforcement officials, this particular meeting held more political significance than usual.